Student Learning

 Instruction

 All Kindergarten through 5th grade students experience Physical Education classes.
-Kindergarten students attend one 30 minute P.E. class each week.
-Students in grades 1-5 attend two 30 minute P.E. classes each week.
-Students participate in a variety of developmentally appropriate games and sports throughout the year with a focus on skill development, teamwork, and physical fitness.
-Elementary P.E. teachers also incorporate learning experiences to develop students’ understanding of nutrition, body systems, conflict resolution, and decision making.
+Students attend three 30-minute P.E. classes each week.
+Students participate in a variety of developmentally appropriate games and sports throughout the year, with a focus on skill development, teamwork, and physical fitness.
+Elementary P.E. teachers also incorporate learning experiences to develop students’ understanding of nutrition, body systems, conflict resolution, and decision-making.

 -